Ayushk4/Ayushk4.github.io/_posts/2019-08-20-My-Journey-in-Google-Summer-of-Code.md

 can now be used with Flux layers.

 A part of speech tagger was also implemented and an API for made for the same.
-The POS API the obtained accurcy of ~91% on CoNLL 2003 against the claimed 97.5% accuracy. [(link)](https://github.com/Ayushk4/POS.jl/tree/master/valid)
+The POS API the obtained accuracy of ~91% on CoNLL 2003 against the claimed 97.5% accuracy. [(link)](https://github.com/Ayushk4/POS.jl/tree/master/valid)
-It still remains to be investigated and improved.
+It remains to be investigated upon and improved.

 JuliaText now provides with APIs for Part of Speech Tagging and Named Entity Recognition.
 These APIs and CRF currently are being kept in [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl).